thegrumpys/odop/docs/design/PreviouslyConstants.md

  * problem quantities
  * calculation inputs

- Per discussion, the best approach may be to adopt an inheritance model where both the old "constants" and design parameters are a proper subset of a broader class.
+ Per discussion, the best approach may be to adopt an inheritance model where both the old "constants" and design parameters are a proper subset of a broader class such as "Independent Variables".
  Possibilities include:

 Independent Variables